axeinstd/Eleanor/README.md

-# Eleanor
-Modern GUI for Zapret (bol-van), written in native WINUI3

-### PROBABLY WONT WORK CUZ I DIDNT PROPERY WRITE CONFIG FOR ZAPRET

-## README WILL BE IN THE FUTURE, AS WELL AS SOURCE CODE
+# README WILL BE IN THE FUTURE, AS WELL AS SOURCE CODE
+### if eleanor dont work on your device, please, write to me in [Telegram](https://t.me/EleanorSup)

+## IF YOU WANT TO SUPPORT ME AND MY WORK, JUST DOWNLOAD [YANDEX BROWSER](https://browser.yandex.ru/download?partner_id=831050&banerid=1313400152) via my link <3